Board of Supervisors

 $68,300;

-i) UKG Kronos Systems LLC (Agreement 8922) for UKG Workforce
+i) UKG Kronos Systems LLC (Agreement 8922) for UKG Workforce and

-and Telestaff licenses in the estimated annual amount of $210,000;
+Telestaff licenses in the estimated annual amount of $210,000; and

 j) Tyler Technologies, Inc (Agreement 968) for MUNIS Enterprise